trackmania-rl/tmrl/README.md

 If for any reason you do not wish to use TLS (not recommended), you should still at least use a custom password in `config.json` when training over a public network.
 HOWEVER, DO NOT USE A PASSWORD THAT YOU USE FOR OTHER APPLICATIONS.
-This is because, without TLS encryption, this password will be readable in the packets sent by your machines over the network.
+This is because, without TLS encryption, this password will be readable in the packets sent by your machines over the network and can be intercepted.

 # Autonomous driving in TrackMania